 Indian gooseberry, whose scientific name is Phyllanthus Emblica refers to the fruit of a tree that grows in various places of the world, including Asia.
-The fruit of the tree, which has a green color and bitter taste, has been used for centuries in Ayurvedic medicine to treat a variety of conditions such as weight loss, arthritis pain, and high cholesterol.
+The fruit of the tree, which has a green color and bitter taste, has been used for centuries in Ayurvedic medicine to treat various conditions such as weight loss, arthritis pain, and high cholesterol.

 Like all foods, gooseberries are composed of thousands of compounds many of which are antioxidants like vitamin C and polyphenols.
 Because of this, it's wise to remember that any benefits of the this food is likely the result of a combination of its different ingredients.

 In other words, it's likely that no single ingredient is responsible for its benefits.
 As such, when choosing an Indian gooseberry supplement, it's probably better to use one that contains the whole food rather than an “extract” which might leave out other important ingredients.

 Indian gooseberry, like other herbal supplements, goes by many names.
 Just a few of the other names for this food include Amla and Amla fruit, Amla berry, Amalaki, Emblic and Emblica Officinalis to name a few.

 In the US, Indian gooseberry and Amla fruit are its more familiar names so those are the names I'll use in this review.